ManufacturaInd/manufacturaindependente.org/content/private/servus-residency-proposal.md

 for their development.
-We know for a fact that other free-culture-aware designers face the same issues when making their foundry sites, and are led to develop custom frameworks that end up as a wasteful duplication of efforts (we participated on a BOF about this at Libre Graphics Meeting 2013 - http://titanpad.com/lgm13-typography).
+We know for a fact that other free-culture-aware designers face the same issues when making their foundry sites, and are led to develop custom frameworks that end up as a wasteful duplication of efforts (we participated on a [birds-of-a-feather meeting about this](http://titanpad.com/lgm13-typography) at [Libre Graphics Meeting 2013](http://libregraphicsmeeting.org/2013/)).
 Additionally, we see a need to decentralize open font distribution, currently based on very few nodes (mostly Google Web Fonts and other non-free portals like Font Squirrel), which can only be possible if there are tools that enable people to create their own type foundries and collections.
 As for current progress, we still have a way to go.
-The architecture for our ideal font publishing system was initially described in a published paper;
-however, the project's focus on open fonts and libre type design makes its development dependent on outside funding, which is why we believe this virtual residency program is a precious opportunity to support its development and release of a first working version of our vision.
+The architecture for our ideal font publishing system was initially described in a published paper; however, the project's focus on open fonts and libre type design makes its development dependent on outside funding, which is why we believe this virtual residency program is a precious opportunity to support its development and release of a first working version of our vision.

 Project goals